 With that said, I would love to visit during spring, to join the Easter festivities and hike the lovely trails.
 Watch this space 🙂

-While you are here, check out these two quick guides:
+While you are here, check out these other island guides:

 - Where to stay in Milos

 - How to get around Kimolos

 - Driving in Greece

 - OXI day in Greece